grafana/grafana/docs/sources/permissions/_index.md

 - Permissions granted to a specific folder or dashboard

 You can be granted permissions based on:
-- Grafana server admin status
+- Grafana server admin status.
-- Organization role (Admin, Editor, or Viewer)
+- Organization role (Admin, Editor, or Viewer).
-- Folder or dashboard permissions assigned to your team (Admin, Editor, or Viewer)
+- Folder or dashboard permissions assigned to your team (Admin, Editor, or Viewer).
-- Folder or dashboard permissions assigned to your user account (Admin, Editor, or Viewer)
+- Folder or dashboard permissions assigned to your user account (Admin, Editor, or Viewer).
 - (Grafana Enterprise) Data source permissions.
 For more information, refer to [Data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}) in [Grafana Enterprise]({{< relref "../enterprise" >}}).
+- (Grafana Cloud) Grafana Cloud has additional roles.
+For more information, refer to [Grafana Cloud roles and permissions](/docs/grafana-cloud/cloud-portal/cloud-roles/).

 ## Grafana server admin